Do you ever wonder who is eligible for SCRA protections?

-Who is covered by the Servicemembers Civil Relief Act?
-The United States Code (federal laws) identifies the protected people in the Servicemembers Civil Relief Act.
-Active military members (including reservists, National Guardsmen, commissioned officers of the Public Health Service and of the National Oceanic and Atmospheric Administration who are in active federal service).
-Dependents of these people are eligible for some of the benefits of the Act.
+According to federal laws, active military members (including reservists, National Guardsmen, commissioned officers of the Public Health Service and of the National Oceanic and Atmospheric Administration who are in active federal service) get SCRA protections.

-Under the SCRA, persons on active duty and attending a service school are protected by the Servicemembers Civil Relief Act, while persons attending training prior to entering active duty, such as officer candidates, may not be covered.
+The SCRA protects those on active duty or attending a service school.
+However, those attending training prior to entering active duty, such as officer candidates, may not be covered.

-Note that some protections extend for a period of time AFTER active military duty (i.e. the 6% interest rate cap and proscriptions against foreclosure extend after the Active Duty End Date).
+Some SCRA protections extend for a period of time AFTER active military duty ends.
+These include requests for the 6 percent interest rate cap and foreclosure proceedings.

 Active duty has a fairly long and complicated definition, but you don’t need to determine what active duty is, you just need to know whether your clients or tenants are on it.
 The best way to get this done is by relying on a trusted source for military status verifications.

 Order your active duty verification now.
 Courts require military status verifications before they will enter judgments.
 In fact, in some cases, you may need a military affidavit as well.
 Get everything you need for your court case from the Servicemembers Civil Relief Act Centralized Verification service.